-The Moleculer framework has a built-in service discovery feature.
-But you don’t need to use any central service discovery tool (like Zookeeper, Consul, etcd) because it is integrated into the Moleculer protocol.
+The Moleculer framework has a built-in service discovery feature and you don’t need to use any central service discovery tool (like Zookeeper, Consul, etcd) because it is already integrated into the Moleculer protocol.

 The Moleculer has a built-in service registry module.
 It stores all information about services, actions, event listeners and nodes.
 When you call a service or emit an event, broker asks the registry to look up a node which executes the request.
 If there are multiple nodes which can serve the request, it uses load-balancing strategy to select the next node.